FlyingGiraffe/vidax/docs/models/cosmos3.md

 usage example in `refs/cosmos-main` passes `false` for both — do the same unless you have a specific reason not to.

-### Scope

-This port covers **text2video and image2video only** — a deliberate, explicit scope decision, not a partial/interrupted port.
-Cosmos 3 also supports several other surfaces this repo doesn't implement:

-- **Video2video, action-conditioned generation, sound-conditioned
-  generation** — the reference pipeline supports all three (`video`, `action`, `enable_sound` arguments), but none are wired up here.
-- **The "Reasoner" surface** (causal-LM-only, text/vision-in, text-out —
-  world understanding, captioning, grounding) — this port never loads `lm_head` or `vision_encoder/` (`Qwen3VLVisionModel`) at all, since neither is needed for pure generation: text conditioning goes through `embed_tokens` directly (no separate text encoder, unlike Cosmos-Predict2.5's Reason1), and image conditioning for image2video goes through the *VAE*, not a vision encoder tower.

-If any of these become interesting later, the packed dual-pathway transformer (`vidax.models.cosmos3.dit.Cosmos3Transformer`) and mRoPE module are already shared, general-purpose infrastructure — most of the additional work would be in the pipeline script (packing/position-id construction for the extra modality) and, for the Reasoner surface, porting `vision_encoder`/`lm_head` and switching the packed-sequence design back toward something closer to the reference's ragged/multi-item batching (see [Architecture notes](#architecture-notes)'s note on why this port doesn't need that for T2V/I2V specifically).

 ---

 ## Architecture notes